Income tax on savings and investments

 Bond funds: Funds that invest in corporate bonds or government bonds – the profits made in the fund are paid to you as interest taxed at the following rates:

 Interest received from bonds counts towards the personal savings allowance, so may be tax free, depending on how much savings interest you receive from other sources.

-Higher-rate and additional-rate taxpayers will need to declare interest payments from bond funds on their tax return.
-From April 2017, tax will no longer be deducted at source.
+Higher-rate and additional-rate taxpayers need to declare interest payments from bond funds on their tax return.
+From April 2017, tax is no longer be deducted at source.

-- Last updated: April 2016
+- Last updated: March 2017